Rafiur/Basic-Golang-Interview-Questions/golang-basics/README.md

 y := 10        // Declare and assign y (type inferred as int)
 ```

+### Differences:
+- **Accessibility:** variables declared with 'var' keyword can be declared outside a function and can be used inside a function, basically package level.
+Variables declared by ':=' can only be declared inside a function and can only be used inside that function
+- **Declaration:** variables declared with 'var' keyword has a n explicit data type like the code example whereas variables declared with ':=' have their type's implicit.
+Variables with var are not initialized but variables with ':=' are initialized
 ---

 ## 5. What are Go's Built-in Types?